+A 2000m3 FC atmospheric steel tank, courtesy of Gasnor AS (Shell).

-However, very few cylindrical tanks in small size are competitive, and the smallest one are circa 10 000m3.
+However, very few cylindrical tanks in small size are competitive, and the smallest one are circa 10 000m3 if built in concrete for the outer shell.
 Cost is really local content related for this type of tank.
+Cost wise, the comparison between a pressurized tank and an atmospherically tank should take in consideration the BOG management associated expected investment.
+But choice relies not only on tank size, but also on storage duration : a BOG management system offer longer storage duration capability.

 Atmospheric non cylindrical tank